 When you’re looking for supplemental health care plans, though, we’re the ones who can provide you with those.

 Cities in Illinois with Estimated Premiums for Medicare Supplement Coverage

 Below, there are charts with the estimated premiums for Medicare Supplement coverage for the following cities:

 How old do you have to be to qualify for Medicare in Illinois?

-If you are an able-bodied person, you must be 65 years old to enroll in Medicare.
-However, if you suffer from a disability and have been drawing Social Security Disability Insurance for at least 24 months, you can enter it earlier.
+If you’re able-bodied, you must be 65 years old to enroll in Medicare.
+However, if you have a disability and have been drawing Social Security Disability Insurance for at least 24 months, you can enter it earlier.

 What is the income limit for Medicaid in Illinois?

 Indeed, there is.
 The income limit for Medicaid is $17,775 per year for a single person before taxes.
 To figure out your exact threshold, add $6,265 for each additional person in your household.
-If you are at or under the number for your family, you qualify for Medicaid in Illinois
+If you’re at or under the number for your family, you qualify for Medicaid in Illinois.

 Can I get Medicare at age 62?

-You can only get Medicare under extremely specific criteria at age 62.
+You can only get Medicare under particular criteria at age 62.
 Those include: